 Project Overview

-Very high efficiency DOAS and HEPA filters bring energy savings, resiliency, and wildfire smoke mitigation to classic Portland building.
+Advanced performance DOAS and HEPA filters bring energy savings, resiliency, and wildfire smoke mitigation to classic Portland building

-Immediately recognizing the opportunity to reposition the National Historic Registered 1910 office building as a premiere property, the Portland-based real estate investment firm, Unico, acquired the Galleria building in 2018.
+Immediately recognizing the opportunity to reposition the National Historic Registered 1910 office building as a premiere property, the Seattle-based real estate investment firm, Unico Properties, acquired the Galleria building in 2018.
 Guided by their commitment to energy efficiency, innovation, and tenant well-being, Unico conducted a major retrofit of the downtown Portland building to achieve Energy Trust of Oregon’s Path to Net Zero status and LEED Platinum certification.

-By combining proven building renewal technologies and approaches—including a very high efficiency dedicated outside air system (DOAS) with high efficiency particulate air (HEPA) filtration—they knew they could revitalize the building and offer tenants the very best in indoor comfort, efficiency, air quality, and wildfire resiliency.
+Before SERA Architects moved into the top floor, they worked with Unico to further the building’s revitalization by incorporating proven building renewal technologies and approaches, including an advanced performance dedicated outside air system (DOAS) and high efficiency particulate air (HEPA) filtration.
+They knew that doing so would provide their staff with the very best in indoor comfort, efficiency, air quality, and wildfire resiliency.

 High-performance HVAC offers year-round efficiency and comfort.

-Though beautiful on the outside, the iconic Galleria building required major upgrades to make it comfortable on the inside.
-To provide tenants with premium comfort in every season while also meeting ambitious efficiency goals, Unico embraced the HVAC equipment and design principles of very high efficiency DOAS, including:
+Honoring the Galleria’s historic architectural beauty, SERA preserved its century-old character while modernizing its systems to enhance comfort, efficiency, and indoor air quality.
+To provide staff with premium comfort in every season while also meeting ambitious efficiency goals, SERA embraced the HVAC equipment and design principles of advanced performance DOAS, including:

 -